RadioChatGroup-Link/wangxiaoyu-go.github.io/source/_posts/DatabaseSystemConceptChapter1.md

  - Universities
  - Airlines
  - Telecommunication

 ## Purpose of Database Systems
-文件处理系统file-processing system **major disadvantages**
+file-processing system **major disadvantages**

 - data redundancy and inconsistency
 - difficulty in accessing data
 - data isolation
 - integrity problem
 - atomicity problem
 - concurrent-access anomaly
 - security problem

 ## View of Data
  A major purpose of a database system is to provide users with an ***abstract view*** of the data.
-### 数据抽象Data Abstraction
+### Data Abstraction
  - physical level
  :     The lowest level<br>
 describes **how** the data are actually stored